-Regional communities receive rooftop resilience
+Regional communities receive rooftop solar

 A year on from last summer’s devastating fires, Victoria’s bushfire-prone communities are emerging more resilient than ever, with a little help from RACV.